 The term `cortado’ translates to ‘cut’, in Spanish and Portuguese.
 A single espresso is cut with a shot of steamed milk, to create this coffee beverage.
 It bears little, if any, froth and is served in a small glass.
 Beware, this is a slightly more grown-up coffee which is inherently strong.

 Similar to the cortado, a macchiato is a coffee drink designed for true coffee enthusiasts.
-Again, a single espresso is present, this time with a with a spot of milk.
+Again, a single espresso is present, this time with a spot of milk.
 In fact, the word macchiato actually means ‘spotted’ in Italian, whilst in Portugal it is referred to as ‘cafe pingado’ translating to ‘coffee with a drop’, giving you an idea of the milk levels involved here.
 The lack of milk allows the coffee flavour profile to truly shine.

 Typically, an Americano is hot water topped with an Espresso.
 It has a very distinct flavour profile and promotes the natural qualities of the coffee taste and aroma.
 The strength of an Americano is solely down to the amount of espresso shots and water added afterwards.
 All in all, it’s a strong coffee offering.